 And they have been the subject of intense debate.
 Officials in Windham, where the town plan prohibits commercial wind development, have asked the state Public Service Board to deny Atlantic Wind's application.

 But the company -- a subsidiary of wind giant Iberdrola Renewables -- has argued that town plans don't control the process.
-Also, Atlantic Wind points out that it has not proposed construction of any turbines.

 While the Public Service Board has not yet ruled on the matter, the state Department of Public Service has sided with Windham's plan.